-The Company remains committed to ensuring an internal control environment that provides assurance on the operations and safe guarding of its assets.
-The internal control have been designed to provide assurance with regards to recording and providing reliable financial and operational information, complying with the applicable statutes, safeguarding assets, executing transactions with proper authorization and ensuring compliance with corporate policies.
-Management periodically assesses the effectiveness of its internal controls with a view to obviating material weaknesses.
+The Company has devised and implemented internal control systems as are required in its business processes.
+The internal controls have been designed to provide assurance with regard to recording and providing reliable financial and operational information, complying with the applicable statutes, safeguarding assets, executing transactions with proper authorization and ensuring compliance with Corporate policies.